 St. Mary's RAK will offer the following subjects at A Level: Pure Mathematics, Applied Mathematics, Physics, Chemistry, Biology, Economics, Business Studies, Accounting, Psychology and English.
 The examining board will be the London Edexcel GCE Board.

 There will be consultation with students to obtain views regarding the provision of additional subjects for A Level study.
 If there is sufficient demand students will be given this opportunity, for example to study History or Art.

 In addition to the academic programmes, St. Mary's RAK also plans to offer an extensive range of extra-curricular activities including Dance Class, Cooking Class, Taekwondo, Smart Club (Reading and Mathematics Enhancement), Mandarin Class, Art Class, Theatre Arts, Media designs, Voice Lesson, Lyre and drum, Music lessons for advanced students, and Creative Arts (writing and speaking).
 Parents will be able to choose one or two offerings.
 The programmes will be offered every Thursday and Saturday.
 Payment will depend on the choices parents make for their children.

 What about facilities?

-The new RAK school will be purpose-built, with large modern classrooms, equipped with a wide range of technology to enhance teaching and learning, and Wi-Fi throughout the campus.
-There will be a large multi-purpose hall for sports, assemblies and performance programmes, and a swimming pool, an outdoor soccer pitch and basketball courts.
+The new RAK school has been be purpose-built, with large modern classrooms, equipped with a wide range of technology to enhance teaching and learning, and Wi-Fi throughout the campus.
+There is a large multi-purpose hall for sports, assemblies and performance programmes, and a swimming pool, an outdoor soccer pitch and basketball courts.

 Announcing the plans for the RAK school, Bishop Paul Hinder, the Apostolic Vicar of Southern Arabia, said: